 The University of Vermont (UVM) program is ideal for those individuals who:

-- Those individuals with undergraduate degrees in areas other than accounting who now want to prepare for successful careers with public accounting firms or in corporate accounting.
+- earned undergraduate degrees in areas other than accounting who now want to prepare for successful careers with public accounting firms or in corporate accounting; or